gpgreen/power-monitor/README.md

 so that it can shutdown cleanly before the power supply is switched off.

 Also implements ADC measurements in response to SPI requests.
+The AVR acts as an SPI peripheral, connected to SPI0 on the Raspberry Pi.

+Incorporates a MCP2515 CAN controller and MCP2551 CAN transceiver connected to SPI1 on the Raspberry Pi.

 Intended for use with Raspberry PI boat computer project.
 The corresponding hardware design is at: ![Chart Plotter Hat](https://github.com/gpgreen/chart_plotter_hat)